pabloazurduy/notes/causal_inference/panel_and_dnd.md

 ## Dynamic effect overtime (Lags and Leads)

-Similar to [Lags and Leads](the_mixtape_summary_7.md#leads-and-lags), we can use leads and lags to check the parallel trends assumption (PTA) and the non-anticipatory assumption.
+Similar to [Lags and Leads](the_mixtape_summary_7.md###leads-and-lags-model), if we assume that the effectiveness of the treatment $\tau_{i,t}$ changes over time per period $t$ we can model this problem in a way that also allow us to verify the PTA and the non-anticipatory assumption.

+In the text instead of using a binary variable specification the author suggest to run "t" regressions where we move the "treatment period" on each of the t periods in the dataset. we keep only the untreated periods before t as the "untreated time" and then we force "t" to be the treated time.

 [comment]: References
 [1]: <https://theeffectbook.net/ch-FixedEffects.html#:~:text=address%20the%20problem.-,23,-23%20The%20Gibbons>